acotty/CB_GDBMI_PLUGIN/Readme.md

 # OUTSTANDING ITEMS

 ## High Priority
-1. Test the items in the check list.
-2. Fix broken items in the list.
+1. Fix broken items in the list.

 ## Medium Priority

 1. Add control to vary the amount/type of logging
-2. Create plugin
-3. Publish plign to github
+2. Publish plign to github

 ## Low Priority